rxdps93/freezer-manager-desktop/README.md

 - [ ] Remove user
 - [ ] Data updates from CSV periodically
 #### Far
-- [ ] Sort and filter detailed inventory view
+- [ ] Filter detailed inventory view
 - [ ] Assign tags to an item
 - [ ] Unassign tags from an item
 - [ ] Interface with server application / database for inventory items